 [1] Strategic Disclosure when Beliefs Diverge (solo-authored)

-I study voluntary disclosure when investors have heterogeneous priors and are uncertain about how precise a public signal is.
-In such contexts public information can push beliefs further apart rather than closer together (see Armstrong et al. 2024).
+I study strategic voluntary disclosure when investors have heterogeneous priors and are uncertain about how precise a public signal is.
+In this context public information can push beliefs further apart rather than closer together (see Armstrong et al. 2024).
 Standard intuition would suggest that in such polarized markets firms should disclose less as silence feels safer in a world where any statement is read through partisan priors.
 My findings overturn this prior and show that it must not generally obtain.
-Disclosing ex-post, after observing the signal, disagreement depresses the non-disclosure price and makes moderately good news pay off much more if revealed, so the manager sets a lower threshold than in a no-divergence benchmark.
+Disclosing ex-post, after observing the signal, disagreement depresses the non-disclosure price and makes moderately good news pay off more if revealed.
+The manager sets a lower threshold than in a no-divergence benchmark.
 Ex-ante however, when a manager commits to a disclosure policy before the signal is realized, broader non-disclosure reduces announcement-day price dispersion, albeit at the cost of absorbing some favorable states into the non-disclosure price.
 As such, the optimal commitment threshold is higher than the ex-post threshold even when disclosure is costless.
 Thus, the same divergence that encourages more disclosure when decisions are taken after observing the signal induces less disclosure under policy commitment.
 This reversal across margins recasts voluntary disclosure as a tool to manage disagreement-sensitive price risk and yields disciplined empirical predicitons.
 To speak to data, I pair the theory with descriptive archival tests using earnings calls as a proxy for voluntary disclosure and linking ex-ante disagreement and uncertainty about signal quality to the incidence of voluntary disclosure.

 [2] Behavioral Dynamics of Disclosure Timing, with Joaquin Peris and Qian Zhang